-Hill Climbing is heuristic search used for mathematical optimization problems in the field of Artificial Intelligence .
+Hill Climbing is a heuristic search used for mathematical optimization problems in the field of Artificial Intelligence.

 Given a large set of inputs and a good heuristic function, it tries to find a sufficiently good solution to the problem.
 This solution may not be the global optimal maximum.

-- In the above definition, mathematical optimization problems implies that hill climbing solves the problems where we need to maximize or minimize a given real function by choosing values from the given inputs.
-Example-Travelling salesman problem where we need to minimize the distance traveled by salesman.
+- In the above definition, mathematical optimization problems implies that hill-climbing solves the problems where we need to maximize or minimize a given real function by choosing values from the given inputs.
+Example-Travelling salesman problem where we need to minimize the distance traveled by the salesman.